 - Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
-A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #210 -Leases to or by fair associations for real or tangible personal property. - 6 The 2005 Super Bowl was held in Jacksonville.
+A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #210 -Leases to or by fair associations for real or tangible personal property. - The 2005 Super Bowl was held in Jacksonville.
 This exemption is estimated to cost \$2.4m. - In 2007, it was held in Miami, in 2009 it was held in Tampa, and in 2010 it was held in Miami. - The Superbowl is scheduled to be held in Miami in 2020 and in Tampa in 2021. - 7 No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 Estimate reflects entire charge for funeral and crematory services.
-Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - Based on exemption permits issued, this amount could increase significantly if taxpayers receive - development authorization. - 10 Excludes tax on federal purchases.
+Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - by value of caskets, depending on the offining procedures of each outsiness. - 9 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - 10 Excludes tax on federal purchases.
 Taxation would require congressional authorization. - The statutory tax rate for electricity is 4.35%. - 12 Estimate assumes other supporting statutory changes in addition to exemption repeal. - 13 Item #182 is included in #183 due to a rewrite of the religious and 501(c)(3) exemptions in 2000.